 What's the music like?

 The music in our congregation is generally the dynamic sacred music of the church and occasionally contemporary music or hymns, e.g. 'The Lamb'.
-Further, Mt.
-Calvary's Choir sings every few weeks.
 Organ and piano are used most often.

 What about children?

 We love children learning to worship the Lord with their parents.
 We have children's messages at every service.
 If needed during worship, there is a cry room with closed circuit television to hear and watch the service.
-There is Sunday School for preschool through high school.
-There are confirmation classes for 6th-8th grade students.
-Kids 4 Christ fits well with younger children and we have youth activities on Wednesday evenings.
+There is Sunday School for preschool through the upper grades.
+There are family ministry classes starting in 6th grade, in preparation for the Rite of Confirmation.
+Kids 4 Christ on Wednesday evenings fits well with younger children.

 Can I take communion?